Housings sorted by

 Students from universities in Berlin, Potsdam and at Wildau Technical University of Applied Sciences are offered furnished places to live, close to the universities, at the Student Villages in Schlachtensee and Adlershof.

-Here we offer you – subject to the legal and content-related responsibilities of studierendenWERK BERLIN – the option of clicking through offers from various other websites with property listings.
+Here, we offer you – outside the legal and content-related responsibilities of studierendenWERK BERLIN – the option of clicking through offers from various other websites with property listings.

 These offers are aimed especially at students who are looking for suitable places to live in and outside of Berlin.

 We are grateful for tips and advice on other interesting locations.
 Please let us know.